 Above all others, Google’s objective is to improve the user experience.
 Better search results, faster loading speeds, more effective ads — they’re just a few of the priorities of Google products.

-Google Optimize post-click experience
+Google Optimize post-click landing page

 Searching for Google Optimize returned this ad from Google, which does a great job of using the copy to its advantage.
 The search term is in the headline, and so is the word “Free,” which is one of the most powerful words in advertising.
 The rest of the headline contains a benefit, too: Improve Site Conversion Rate.